Purge expired foods, organize things by function, put items where they belong, and keep your cupboards organized with routine tidying.

 Below are some guidelines about where to put things in kitchen cupboards.
 No law says you’ve got to store things this way — the entire point of organizing your kitchen cabinets is to make them useful to you.
 But it doesn’t hurt to understand why other people store things where they do.

 Dishes and glassware: Storing these in a cupboard near the dishwasher or sink makes it easier to put away clean ones.
 To keep this cabinet from feeling cramped, don’t use it to hold holiday or special occasion glassware like Christmas mugs or fancy wine glasses for guests.
 Either move those to a higher, less-accessible cabinet or store them in a closet.

 Foods, seasonings, and other ingredients: Try to keep these near your stove.
-If you cook often, you’ll want them at eye level, so they’re easy to find.
-To group them, keep dry ingredients together on one shelf and canned items on another.
+You’ll want them at eye level if you often cook, so they’re easy to find.
+Keep dry ingredients together on one shelf and canned items on another to group them.
 Use a turntable or bin to hold oils and seasonings you use often.

 Food storage containers: Grabbing a food storage container isn’t usually urgent, so don’t give them prime real estate near the cooktop or sink.
 A lower cabinet is usually fine.

 Towels and potholders: Unless you have many potholders and oven mitts, hanging them is a great way to free up space — just add hooks to the side of your fridge or inside a cabinet door.
 Towels can get out of control, too.
 You need a fresh one for every day of the week and a couple of spares, so try to keep your collection down if you’re short on space.